San Francisco & Oakland Spinal Cord Injuries

 Spasticity

-Spasticity, as its name suggests, involves involuntary muscles spasms.
+Spasticity, as its name suggests, involves involuntary muscle spasms.
 There are varying degrees of spasticity involving mild muscle stiffness to uncontrollable movements and leg crossing.
 Spinal cord injuries affect the communication between the brain and other parts of the body.
 Within the upper portion of the spinal cord are nerves called upper motor neurons (UMNs).
 The UMNs connect the brain and spinal nerves.
 UMNs are distinct from the spinal nerves that branch out into other portions of the body.
 Those other spinal nerves are called lower motor neurons (LMNs).

 The brain sends messages from the UMNs to the LMNs and that is what controls our ability to move.
 When the UMNs are either severed or otherwise significantly damaged, the LMNs no longer receive any messages and the LMNs begin acting on their own and cause uncontrolled flexing of the muscles.